-Former Golden Hurricane slugger Crissy Strimple completed her sixth season as an assistant coach at The University of Tulsa.
+Former Golden Hurricane slugger Crissy Strimple completed her seventh season as an assistant coach at The University of Tulsa.
 She was promoted to associate head coach before the 2011-12 academic year.

 At Tulsa, Strimple's main responsibilities include working with the Hurricane infield and serving as recruiting coordinator.
 Strimple coordinates Tulsa's travel while overseeing the program's budget.

 In six years, Strimple has coached an infield defense that contributed to two record-setting seasons in fielding percentage and one in fewest errors.
 The 2010 squad committed a program-low 36 errors, and the 2010 and 2011 teams fielded at a .975 clip, matching the 2005 team for best fielding percentage.

 Since 2008, the TU offense has set eight separate single-season school records, including batting average, hits, runs, RBI, home runs, slugging percentage and on-base percentage.